-Do you find that even if you chat to new people while out and about, these interactions don’t lead to the start of a friendship?
+Do you find that even if you chat with new people while out and about, these interactions don’t lead to the start of a friendship?

 Don’t worry, it’s not that people don’t like you!